Weaving, like life, is a process. The complexities and interconnectedness of the yarn mirroring the path we choose to take through life.

-When we’re young our ideas spring from the thoughts of our parents.
+When young our ideas spring from the thoughts of our parents.
 But as we age, ideas become our own, initially grounded in the beliefs of our teachers.
 Sometimes ideas are vague and swirl in our heads with no concrete visions or ways to accomplish them.
 Often these ideas stay in our heads, fear of failure or confusion about enacting the idea never allowing this idea to come to fruition.

 This is where creativity happens.

 Sometimes the plan doesn’t come out as I planned.
 Sometimes it comes out better.
 Sometimes, well you know where this is going…